 In Ohio, card-carrying medical marijuana patients and caregivers can buy up to a 45-day supply of medical cannabis.
 What makes up a 45-day supply is determined by THC levels and can include creams, edibles, combustible flowers, lotions, oils, patches, and tinctures.
 However, patients must use their medication in private and are not allowed to smoke cannabis.

-The Ohio Medical Marijuana Control Program coordinates the activities of medical marijuana patients and caregivers.
+The Division of Cannabis Control (DCC) of the Ohio Department of Commerce (ODC) coordinates the activities of medical marijuana patients and caregivers.
 It registers and issues medical marijuana cards to adults.
 It also accepts applications from children, but parents or legal guardians must provide their written consent and agree to function as caregivers.
-As of January 2020, there were more than 84,000 patients and 9,000 caregivers who had Ohio medical marijuana cards.

 Ohio will allow you to apply for a medical marijuana identification card if you are: